Applications now being accepted for Board of Directors and committee openings.

-NSCA’s Tactical Strength and Conditioning Facilitator’s Reference Guide eBook is now available as a study tool for candidates seeking to earn the
+The NSCA's Tactical Strength and Conditioning Facilitator’s Reference Guide eBook is now available as a study tool for candidates seeking to earn the

-TSAC-F certification.
-It targets the most comprehensive information needed when
+The book targets the most comprehensive information needed when

 preparing to transform the way tactical athletes train, including:

 Only the most TSAC-relevant content was selected to ensure a concise study aid for the exam.
-NSCA’s Tactical Strength and Conditioning Facilitator’s Reference Guide not only provides candidates with information for the exam but also increases their knowledge of safe and effective practices in tactical strength and conditioning.
+The NSCA’s Tactical Strength and Conditioning Facilitator’s Reference Guide not only provides candidates with information for the exam but also increases their knowledge of safe and effective practices in tactical strength and conditioning.

 A list of Frequently Asked Questions (FAQs) pertaining to the Tactical Strength and Conditioning Program (TSAC).